iiitv/algos/CONTRIBUTING.md

 ## Suggesting an algorithm

 * First make sure you are not suggesting a duplicate.
 * If not, proceed and create the issue.
+Make sure that you specify only one language in an issue.
+Create multiple issues for different languages.
+* Title of issue should be of the following format -
+    ```
+        Algorithm Name [Language]
+    ```
+    Also add corresponding language label (`lang-*`) to the issue.
-* Please include at least one external link for the algorithm in the issue's body which explains the algorithm/problem in detail.
+* Please include at least one external link for the algorithm in the issue's body for each issue.
+The link should explain the algorithm/problem in detail.

 <a name="cs"></a>